 Residents in Massachusetts who use National Grid as their electricity supplier will see a 34% fixed rate increase beginning Nov.
 1st and running all the way through April 2018.
 Beginning Nov 1st, the fixed rate option for National Grid will jump from 9.432 cents/kWh to 12.673 cents/kWh.
 The variable rate option will go as high as 14.757 cents/kWh during that time frame.

 By acting now, you can avoid this price increase and lock in your new rate with a number of different retail electricity providers offering better rates for MA residents.
 At ElectricityRates.com, we make it easy to search your area for the best electric rates.
 It’s 100% free to shop and compare rates and, if you do switch, there will be no service interruptions or changes in reliability.
 So, what are you waiting for?
-Type in your zip code into our search and compare tool below and lock in your new rate before the National Grid price increase on Nov.
-1st!
+Check out the top plans for National Grid customers to switch to below!

 Aaron is a content writer and organic marketer with extensive experience in the energy industry.
 He frequently writes for Power Target on Electricityrates.com and CompareElectricity.com.